Once just a haven for intrepid backpackers, nowadays Thailand is one of the most-visited tourist destinations in the world.

 Explore hidden Bangkok

 One of the most fun things I did in Bangkok was to take a bicycle tour through some of the less-visited neighborhoods, followed by a longboat tour of rural Bangkok.
 It’s a side of Bangkok that relatively few get to see.
-You can find many different bicycle tours here, most of which take you into the outskirts of Bangkok and let you explore local markets and temples.
+You can find many different bicycle tours at GetYourGuide, most of which take you into the outskirts of Bangkok and let you explore local markets and temples.

 A bicycle tour is not the only way to get a different perspective; the Withlocals platform provides walking tours run by locals, as well as dining experiences at local Thai homes, which can add a more meaningful twist to your Bangkok visit.